 People were probably using the name 'Tiong Bahru' long before it appeared in published sources, going by the etymological roots of the term.
-'Tiong Bahru' combines two words: 'Tiong' (家), meaning 'to die' (verb) or 'in the end' (adverb) in the Hokkien dialect, and the Malay word 'bahru' (also spelt 'baru'), which means 'new'.
+'Tiong Bahru' combines two words: 'Tiong' (家), meaning 'grave' in the Hokkien dialect, and the Malay word 'bahru' (also spelt 'baru'), which means 'new'.
 Tiong Bahru would hence be used by locals to refer to a 'new' cemetery as opposed to an old cemetery.